ekeric13/react-star-ratings/README.md

 ## Try Example And Contribute

 To try out the example in this repo: First clone this repo.
 And then using [a complicated build set up stolen from TJ](https://github.com/tj/react-fatigue-dev) you run `make start` and go to port 5000.
-[I actually used a forked version of that with slight changes that makes it easier to build multiple files.](https://github.com/ekeric13/react-fatigue-dev)
+[I actually used a forked version of that with slight changes that makes it easier to build multiple files.](https://github.com/ekeric13/react-fatigue-dev) The only change I made pertains to how the [babel cli](http://babeljs.io/docs/usage/cli/) is used

 If you want to contribute: Make changes in the src folder.
 And then run `make build`.
 And of course test by running `make start`.
 The `make build` command compiles react and es6 stuff using babel from `src/` into `build/`.